What to expect at sea? How will I live aboard a cargo ship? What should I know?

 Vegetarians / Vegans

 You will participate in the normal on-board catering.
-The cook cannot take any particular wishes into account.
-The hard working crew usually prefers rather “rustic” food.
+The cook cannot take special requests into consideration.
+The hard-working crew generally prefers more “rustic” food.

-Vegan meals or special meals for people with intolerances are not available on board.
-Vegetarians can “leave out” meat and fish and eat the side dishes.
+Vegan meals or special dishes for people with food intolerances are not available on board.
+Vegetarians can “omit” meat and fish and eat the side dishes.

-Sometimes the one or other “cookie” tries to consider wishes within the very limited possibilities.
-Please do not expect it.
+Occasionally, one or two “cookies” will try to accommodate requests within the very limited possibilities.
+Please do not expect this to happen.

 Visa

-If a visa is required, it will be specified in the voyage descriptions.
+If a visa is required, this will be stated in the itinerary.

-These visas are also required if no shore leave is desired.
+These visas are also required if you do not wish to go ashore.

 Washing

-Washing machines and dryers are available on each ship and can be used as well.
-Ask the captain or steward for washing powder and the washing times.
+Washing machines and dryers are available on every ship and can be used by passengers.
+Ask the captain or steward for washing powder and washing times.